 ‘Custer’s Last Stand’, as it became known in the media, was portrayed as a noble fight in which over 200 men lost their lives fighting a force of approximately 2,000 Indian warriors.

 The iconic image of the day was of Custer, his golden locks flowing in the wind, standing shoulder to shoulder with his men as they tried to stem the advancing horde of blood-lusting Indians.

-The soldiers were portrayed as brave souls who stood their ground against overwhelming odds.
-As potent as that image was, it ignored evidence that the battle was a much messier affair, with several little ‘last stands’ taking place at various points of the battlefield.
+The soldiers he led on that fateful day in June were portrayed as brave souls who stood their ground against overwhelming odds.
+As potent as that image was, it ignored evidence that the battle was a much messier affair.

 Captain Myles Keogh, the commander of I Company (one of five companies to be wiped out on that day), led one such ‘stand’ in which men actually fought shoulder to shoulder.